Calcium is the most abundant mineral in the body that is predominantly stored in the skeleton.

 Much like phytates, oxalates are compounds found readily in calcium-containing plant foods.
 These ‘antinutrients’ inhibit calcium absorption in the GI tract.

 Around 20 – 25% of the calcium in legumes is absorbed.
-Therefore, soaking legumes can be helpful to remove phytates before eating, to improve calcium absorption.
+Therefore, soaking legumes can help remove phytates before eating to improve calcium absorption.
 A little over 30% and 40 – 60% of the calcium in cruciferous vegetables is absorbed by the body.
 However, only 5 – 9% of calcium is absorbed from rhubarb and spinach.

 Calcium absorption is improved by Vitamin D status and resistance training.
 At the same time, it is made worse by lead exposure, overconsumption of magnesium and potassium, high alcohol consumption, and low hydrochloric acid (stomach acid) levels in the stomach.